HELLSNAKES/the-beautiful-bot/README.md

  - [ ] general improvement to the fromatting of the "Achieved" section in the b!rs
  - [ ] changing the colour of the embed of the b!rs command
- - Note: Testing hasn't started yet.

-  So if you find any bugs please contact me (or open an issue on github)
+ - Note: The bot has been breifly tested and not full tested yet so if you find any bugs please contact me (or open an issue on github)

  Here is how the osu beatmap/user stats image should look like when its finished.
 <img src="https://i.imgur.com/LPqEwxV.png" width="40%">